 Field Description NodeName This is the remote node name that you determined in Menu 11.1.
-Status Shows the status of the remote node - either Up or N/A .
-TXPkts The number of packets transmitted to this remote node.
+Status Shows the status of the remote node - either Up or N/A. TXPkts The number of packets transmitted to this remote node.
 RXPkts The number of packets received from this remote node.
 Errors The number of error packets on this connection.
 Tx B/s Shows the transmission rate in bytes per second.
 Rx B/s Shows the receiving rate in bytes per second.
 Up Time Time this channel has been connected to the remote node.
 Ethernet Status Shows the current status of the LAN.
 Tx Pkts The number of transmitted packets to the LAN.
 Rx Pkts The number of received packets from the LAN.
 Collision Number of collisions.
 WAN Line Status Shows the current status of the SDSL line, which can be Synchronizing, or Normal .
 Transfer Rate Shows the SDSL line speed.
 CPU Load Specifies the percentage of CPU utilization.
+When the data rate is over 1MB, excessive CPU loading degrades performance.
 Press Command 1 - Reset Counters Press 1 to reset all the above statistics to 0.
+2 - Reset SDSL Press 2 to reset the SDSL connection.
 ESC - Exit Press ESC to go back to Menu 24.